Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 * Geopy – To calcuate distance between positions
 * Scipy - To check and improve skewness

 ## Dataset
-The dataset was provided in the Google Data Analytics Capstone Project. <br />
+The dataset was provided in the Google Data Analytics Capstone Project.
 It includes a month-month dataset for a year, running from Nov.
 2020 - Nov.
 2021 in .csv format.
 Each sheet includes ride information for each month, providing:
 * A unique ride id - ride_id
 * Bike Type - rideable_type
 * Start Date and Time - started_at